pvillega/scalachain/Blog_Post.md

 !!!
 NOTE: once written, add 'multiple netowrk nodes' and conflict resolution/proof of stake between them.
 Implement it!
 - it can be a good talk for scalax bytes, then refine for the main talk.

+blockchain in FP?
+scorex?
+ethereum scala?
+where do we start?